yimwingchow/bio_data_analysis/lectures/2015_01_23_HT-Statistics.md

 Posterior error probability or local FDR: probability that an identification scoring t is incorrect.
 When we are interested in assessing the quality of a particular read-out

+# 2015-01-28 Questions about the paper by students

+This part of the course is usually considered the most cumbersome part of the course.

+__On one slide ... , there is a ^ over FDR and pi.
+What does the ^ mean?__

+It is the statisticians way of expressing an estimate

+_NOTE_: It is way easier to assume that H0 is true, as your treat all the features in the same way, all have the same frequency.

+__What does it mean to say a feature is generated under null/alternative hypothesis?
+Is it the same as saying an observed outcome is more likely under null/alternative hypothesis?__
+The feature is generated under the assumption that H0 is true, and __it is not__ the same than saying an observed outcome is more likely under null/alternative hypothesis.

+__How usual/unusual is it to be able to create an ... null model for the test you run?
+What aspect of the test would make it possible to do?__
+For quantification is quite straightforward: You basically want to assume that there is no difference betweem populations.

+__How can we ensure that we will get a well calibrated high throughput experiment?__
+We basically can't...

+__How do we choose between Anova and t test when we have only two population?__
+ANOVA lets you work with more than 2 populations, and it is more flexible, but they're basically the same.

+__It wasn't very clear to me the difference between Bonferroni correction and FDR, is it the strictness of Boferroni corrections only?__
+Basically yes, and it is way faster and easier to calculate, so you may want it if you need speed.